Doktor-Doom/301d66-lab02/README.md

 # 301d66-lab02
 Lab 02

-Number and name of feature
+Number and name of feature: all 3?
-Estimate of time needed to complete:
+Estimate of time needed to complete: N/A
 Start time:6.27am
-Finish time:
+Finish time:8.19am
-Actual time needed to complete:
+Actual time needed to complete: 2hrs-10min

 from kevins work